Technology Tales

 As of today, Jessops no longer continues to trade.
 It is but a third specialist purveyor of photographic equipment to go this way.
 Jacobs, another Leicester headquartered competitor, met the same fate as did the Wildings chain in the northwest of England.
 These were smaller operations than Jessops who may have overreached itself during the boom years and certainly had their share of financial troubles in recent times, the latest of which putting an end from the operation.

-It does raise the question as to where folk engaging in a photographic purchase are going to go for advice now; is the web sufficiently beginner friendly?
-There seemingly are going to be less bricks and mortar shops out there now so coming across one-to-one advice as once would have been the case is looking harder than it once was.
-Photographic magazines will help and the web has a big role to play too.
-It certainly informed some of my previous purchases but I have been that little bit more serious about my photography for a while now.
+It does raise the question as to where folk engaging in a photographic purchase are going to go for advice now; is the web sufficiently beginner-friendly?
+There seemingly will be fewer bricks and mortar shops out there for anyone, so coming across one-to-one advice as once would have been the case is looking harder than it once was.
+Photographic magazines will help, and the web has a big role to play too.
+It certainly informed some of my previous purchases, but I have been that little bit more serious about my photography for a while now.

 It might be that photography is becoming more specialist again after a period when the advent of digital cameras caused an explosion in interest.
 Cameras on mobile phones are becoming ever more capable and cannibalising the compact camera market for those only interested in point and shoot machinery.
 Maybe that is where things are going in that mass market photography doesn't offer the future that it once might have done given the speed of technological advance.
 The future and present undoubtedly are about as interesting as they have become utterly uncertain.

-Those purchases have become history just like the photographic retail chain from which they were sourced.
-These days, I am more than comfortable in making dealings over the web but that concern about those starting out that I expressed earlier now remains.
+Those purchases have become history, just like the photographic retail chain from which they were sourced.
+These days, I am more than comfortable with making dealings over the web, but that concern about those starting out that I expressed earlier now remains.
 Seeing how that would work is set to become interesting.
-Might it limit the take up of photography on a more serious basis?
+Might it limit the take-up of photography on a more serious basis?
 That is a question that could get a very interesting answer as we continue into ever more uncertain times.

 A new phone